amcrabtree/pub-rag/README.md

 # PubRAG

 PubRAG is a RAG using your own folder of publication PDFs to help you answer questions and cite sources.
 This app was made because large language models (LLMs) like ChatGPT and others do not provide accurate citations for their responses and instead hallucinate them (i.e. they make up something random that sounds legit).
+The current version calculates a Jaccard similarity for finding the best match between the user prompt and the publication corpus, which takes longer than more modern techniques like using a vector database.
+This will likely be the next step in this project.
+Props to learnbybuilding.ai for providing a great [walkthrough](https://learnbybuilding.ai/tutorials/rag-from-scratch) and code to get me going.

 ## Environment